 If you are about file a personal injury claim, stop what you are doing and read this.
 The key to success in a personal injury case is being prepared for every possible outcome, challenge and pitfall that might be encountered along the way, and having a strong legal foundation for each stage of your case.

-Today, we invited our Los Angeles personal injury attorney from the Compass Law Group, PC to outline what stages are there.
+Today, we invited our Los Angeles personal injury attorney from the Compass Law Group, LLP to outline what stages are there.
 Remember: you need an efficient legal strategy for each stage in order to pursue the compensation that you truly deserve.

 Stages of a personal injury case Depending on how your particular personal injury case may progress, there can be a maximum of five stages from the moment the lawsuit is filed to the moment your attorney or the attorney of the defendant appeals a negative judgment (if it leads to this stage).